srsholmes/london-transport-app/README.md

 Run `yarn install` and then `npm start` in terminal.

 ### Troubleshooting
 Run `npm run newclear` to remove React Native's cache and reinstall node-modules.
-This can often help.
+This can often help with problems in the simulator.
+Also first load seems to be quite slow, so be patient please.

 ### Flow
 Run `npm run flow`.
 The source isn't entirely annotated due to time constraints, but I have gone through the majority of it.

-#### User Flows
-Basic User flows can be seen on the png `user-flows.png`.

 #### Tests
 Run `npm t`.
 Tests are run with Jest, which will work both locally and on CI.